 Multidisciplinary approach in cognitive stimulation for older adults with depression

-The therapeutic approach for older adults with depression and cognitive alterations should be carried out using a multidisciplinary approach, in which different professionals act in a coordinated manner to intervene in the multiple dimensions of the patient’s functioning.
+The therapeutic approach for older adults with depression and cognitive impairments should be carried out from a multidisciplinary approach, in which various professionals act in a coordinated manner to intervene in the multiple dimensions of the patient’s functioning.

-Below are the specific functions of each team member:
+Below are the specific roles of each member of the team:

-- Neuropsychologists: They are responsible for the comprehensive assessment of cognitive functions using standardized tests.
-They develop an individualized cognitive profile that allows designing stimulation plans tailored to the detected deficits.
+- Neuropsychologists: They are responsible for the comprehensive assessment of the cognitive functions using standardized tests.
+They develop an individualized cognitive profile that allows designing stimulation plans adjusted to the detected deficits.
 In addition, they apply specific cognitive rehabilitation techniques and monitor neuropsychological changes (Ardila & Ostrosky-Solís, 2018).

 - Clinical psychologists: They focus on the management of emotional, behavioral and motivational aspects of the older adult with depression.
 They use psychotherapeutic interventions, mainly from the cognitive-behavioral approach, to reduce affective symptoms and strengthen adherence to stimulation programs (Areán et al., 2010).
 Unlike the neuropsychologist, their work is not centered on cognitive performance but on overall psychological well-being.

-- Occupational therapists: Intervene on activities of daily living (ADLs), aiming to preserve or recover functional autonomy.
+- Occupational therapists: Intervene in activities of daily living (ADLs), seeking to preserve or recover functional autonomy.
 They apply structured activities that integrate cognitive stimulation with practical skills, reinforcing the connection between cognitive training and everyday functionality (Padilla, 2011).

-- Speech-language therapists: They evaluate and treat language, communication and swallowing disorders, functions that directly impact the older adult’s quality of life and social interaction.
+- Speech-language therapists: Assess and treat speech, communication and swallowing disorders, functions that directly impact the quality of life and social interaction of the older adult.
 Good communication strengthens self-esteem, participation and motivation to get involved in cognitive activities (Cummings, 2019).

-- Physiotherapists: They improve mobility, balance and overall physical condition.
-This not only prevents falls and promotes independence, but also contributes to executive and emotional functioning, since physical exercise is associated with improvements in attention, processing speed and mood (Forbes et al., 2015).
+- Physiotherapists: Improve mobility, balance and overall physical condition.
+This not only prevents falls and favors independence, but also contributes to executive and emotional functioning, since physical exercise is associated with improvements in attention, processing speed and mood (Forbes et al., 2015).

-The follow-up of the process is carried out through periodic meetings of the interdisciplinary team, where progress is evaluated, therapeutic objectives are adjusted and cognitive stimulation strategies are redesigned according to the patient’s clinical, emotional and functional status.
+The follow-up of the process is carried out through periodic interdisciplinary team meetings, where progress is evaluated, therapeutic goals are adjusted and cognitive stimulation strategies are redesigned according to the patient’s clinical, emotional and functional status.

 Conclusion

-Depression in older adults is a common, often underdiagnosed condition that affects both emotional state and cognitive functioning.
-Alterations in attention, memory and executive functions not only reduce quality of life but can also mimic more severe impairment, as occurs in depressive pseudodementia.
+Depression in older adults is a common condition, often underdiagnosed, that affects both emotional state and cognitive functioning.
+Alterations in attention, memory and executive functions not only reduce quality of life, but can also mimic more severe impairment, as occurs in depressive pseudodementia.
 This reinforces the need for precise clinical and neuropsychological assessments.

-In this context, cognitive stimulation for older adults is consolidated as an effective therapeutic tool to prevent, treat and compensate for the cognitive and functional effects of depression in old age.
-Its usefulness goes beyond the neuropsychological domain, positively impacting the older person’s self-esteem, sense of purpose, motivation and social relationships.
+In this context, cognitive stimulation for older adults is consolidated as an effective therapeutic tool to prevent, treat and compensate the cognitive and functional effects of depression in late life.
+Its usefulness goes beyond the neuropsychological field, positively impacting self-esteem, sense of purpose, motivation and the social relationships of the older person.

-The implementation of these cognitive stimulation strategies for older adults with depression requires a multidisciplinary approach, in which each professional — neuropsychologists, clinical psychologists, occupational therapists, speech-language therapists, physiotherapists and psychiatrists — contributes a specific and complementary perspective.
+Implementing these cognitive stimulation strategies for older adults with depression requires a multidisciplinary approach, in which each professional neuropsychologists, clinical psychologists, occupational therapists, speech-language therapists, physiotherapists and psychiatrists– contributes a specific and complementary perspective.

 Finally, considering older adults as active participants in their cognitive stimulation process is key to promoting healthier, more autonomous and dignified aging.
-Integrating these interventions into routine clinical care represents an ethical and social commitment to a population that has often been made invisible in its cognitive and emotional needs.
+Integrating these interventions into routine clinical care represents an ethical and social commitment to a population that is often made invisible in its cognitive and emotional needs.

 Bibliografía